How You Can Contribute

 Research: the building blocks of knowledge and understanding

 At any one time, the Institute runs literally dozens of research projects in sites ranging from the forests of tropical Africa to the oceanic islands of the sub-Antarctic.
 Many of these involve cutting-edge laboratory work, some of which is done in collaboration with affiliates elsewhere in the world, for example at the University of California at Berkeley.
 These projects, many carried out by postgraduate students, are expensive to run: some carry price tags in the hundreds of thousands of Rands annually.
-Broadly, they can be divided into the following themes: 1) Evolution of biodiversity; 2) Biology and behaviour; and 3) Conservation.
+Broadly, they can be divided into the following themes: 1) Understanding biodiversity; evolutionary and behavioural ecology, and 2) Maintaining biodiversity; species-level conservation & global change.
 You could donate money to any one of these individual themes or to a more generic ‘Projects Fund’.
-The latter would benefit, among others, Conservation Biology students, all of whom have to complete a research project with a conservation focus.
-Names of donors contributing R10 000 or more will be acknowledged in all publications (scientific and semi-popular) stemming from projects for which that money has been used and will also be listed on the Institute’s website and reflected in the Institute’s annual report, unless wishing to remain anonymous.
+The latter would benefit, among others, Conservation Biology students, most of whom complete a research project with a conservation focus.
+Names of donors contributing R20 000 or more will be acknowledged in all publications (scientific and semi-popular) stemming from projects for which that money has been used and will also be listed on the Institute’s website and reflected in the Institute’s annual report, unless wishing to remain anonymous.

 Donations in kind